Skip to main content

 Watch our video tutorial

-Adding a token to your home screen
+Finding and adding a token to your home screen

 If you don’t see a token you own or want to track in your Tokens tab, the first step is to check if it is already available on the Best Wallet app and just not toggled on.

-Press the three vertical dots on the right of the Token and Transaction tabs.
+On the home screen, select the Tokens tab.
+Next, tap the three vertical dots on the right of the Token and Transaction tabs.

 This will then bring up the option to “Manage tokens” or “Refresh list”.